nklbdev/godot-4-importality/README.md

 **Importality - is an add-on for [Godot](https://godotengine.org) engine for importing graphics and animations from popular formats.**

 ### ATTENTION!
 The latest DEV-versions of Godot have broken backward compatibility, and when importing `SpriteFrames` you may see that all frames are empty.
 In this case, try using the plugin from the [fix_empty_frames](https://github.com/nklbdev/godot-4-importality/tree/fix_empty_frames) branch.
-It uses `PortableCompressedTexture2D` to save the atlas instead of a separated PNG-file.
+It uses `PortableCompressedTexture2D` to save the atlas embedded right in `SpriteFrames` resource instead of saving a separated PNG-file.
 Please let me know about any problems with this.

 ### ATTENTION!